umitkara/Data-Structures/README.md

 ## Preface

-This is a cheet-sheat for data structures.
+This is a cheat-sheet for data structures.
 I made this for my personal curiosity and usage.
 I don't know if it's useful for anyone else.
 All of the data structure and order is taken from [this](https://en.wikipedia.org/wiki/List_of_data_structures) Wikipedia article about data structures.

 I added some short definitions about all of them. *I want to add images and code sniplets* to advance the intelligibility.
 I did this to see all data structures in one place and quickly look-up.

-Most of the data strucures and algorithms textbooks cover basic data structures and their implementations.
-Also some books cover great amount of them indepth.
+Most of the data structures and algorithms textbooks cover basic data structures and their implementations.
+Also some books cover great amount of them in-depth.
 Here are my favorites:

 - **Algorithms** by *Robert Sedgewick*, *Kevin Wayne*
 - **Algorithms in a Nutshell** by *George T. Heineman*, *Gary Pollice*, *Stanley Selkow*